-The extent to which we are willing to accept responsibility for all our results has a significant impact on the quality of our lives.
+The extent to which we will accept responsibility for all our results has a significant impact on the quality of our lives.

 The more responsibility we take for our results, the greater our ability to make changes necessary to achieve what we want.
-The word “responsibility” can be defined as our ability to respond in any given situation and in any given circumstance.
+The word “responsibility” is defined as our ability to respond in any given situation and in any given circumstance.

 When we take more responsibility for all aspects of our lives, we will: